Working Papers

 Research Statement

-I am an environmental economist who estimates the non-market value of nature-based adaptation solutions to climate change, ecosystem services, and biodiversity.
-My research investigates how natural resources shape people’s well-being and economic activity in ways that are often invisible in traditional economic statistics.
-My work estimates these unknown values using revealed preference techniques, meaning I observe how people trade off money and time to access nature, and how firms and governments, in turn, capture value from those choices.
+I am an environmental economist who estimates the non-market value of nature-based adaptation solutions to mitigate climate change, ecosystem services, and biodiversity loss.
+My research examines how natural resources influence people’s well-being and economic activity in ways that are often invisible in traditional economic statistics.
+My work estimates these unknown values using revealed preference techniques, which involve observing how people trade off money and time to access nature, and how firms and governments, in turn, capture value from those choices.
 My research agenda aims to integrate the value of nature that I estimate into the systems that measure welfare, business performance, and fiscal health.
-This integration is important because it highlights how sustainable management of natural resources is necessary for people’s well-being and economic outcomes.
+This integration is important because it highlights the necessity of sustainable management of natural resources for the well-being of people and economic outcomes.

 My research requires building novel datasets that link human behavior to the surrounding environment.
 I combine nontraditional behavioral data, such as credit card transactions, mobility records, and time-use surveys, with high-resolution environmental measures (e.g., remotely sensed GIS data).
 By building these large datasets, I can estimate how environmental conditions causally affect welfare and economic activity, reveal who gains and who loses from those effects, and integrate those insights into systems of economic measurement and policy.
 Additionally, this data-intensive approach enables my work to carefully examine how environmental benefits can vary across demographics, geographic space, and time.

 My interest in ecosystem services is motivated by the need to incorporate non-market services into national statistics.
-A large part of my research agenda is focused on outdoor recreation, especially local recreation, which is one of the most widely consumed ecosystem services but is largely invisible in traditional economic statistics.
-For example, the U.S. Bureau of Economic Analysis (BEA) has a satellite account for outdoor recreation, but it does not include the value of time people give up to recreate.
-Similarly, the Household Production Satellite Account includes services individuals produce for themselves with their own time but excludes recreation (even though it meets the definition of household production).
+A significant portion of my research agenda is focused on outdoor recreation, particularly local recreation, which is one of the most widely consumed ecosystem services but is often overlooked in traditional economic statistics.
+For example, the U.S. Bureau of Economic Analysis (BEA) has a satellite account for outdoor recreation, but it does not include the value of time that people give up to engage in recreation.
+Similarly, the Household Production Satellite Account includes services that individuals produce for themselves using their own time, but excludes recreation (even though it meets the definition of household production).

-My interest in how environmental benefits and costs are distributed across demographics, space, and time grew out of formative research experiences.
+My interest in how environmental benefits and costs are distributed across demographics, space, and time developed from formative research experiences.
 As a research assistant for Kerwin Charles, I examined whether the closure of Black hospitals during integration narrowed the Black–White infant mortality gap and found no measurable effect.
 This was an early lesson in testing whether well-intentioned policies deliver equitable outcomes.
-In my master’s thesis, I used nationwide mobility data to study park use during the early months of COVID-19 and found that people of color and immigrants reduced park visits more than white domestic recreators, suggesting greater reliance on social forms of outdoor recreation.
-Later, as an intern at Resources for the Future, I analyzed Land and Water Conservation Fund grants and found them equitably distributed across income groups but disproportionately favoring white counties.
+In my master’s thesis, I utilized nationwide mobility data to examine park use during the early months of the COVID-19 pandemic and found that people of color and immigrants reduced their park visits more than white domestic recreators, suggesting a greater reliance on social forms of outdoor recreation.
+Later, as an intern at Resources for the Future, I analyzed Land and Water Conservation Fund grants and found that they were equitably distributed across income groups but disproportionately favored white counties.
 Together, these experiences underscored the need to pair efficiency-based measures with distributional analysis to understand how public goods affect welfare in heterogeneous ways.

-Going Forward: My research will continue to quantify the welfare gains from ecosystem services and the costs of environmental degradation, showing how these values flow through households, firms, and fiscal systems.
+Going Forward: My research will continue to quantify the welfare gains from ecosystem services and the costs of environmental degradation, illustrating how these values are distributed through households, firms, and fiscal systems.
+I have three primary tracks for future research.

-One line of work will advance the measurement of recreation’s value for national statistics.
+Second, my future work will advance the measurement of recreation’s value for national statistics.
 I plan to translate recreation trips into land-based measures of service flows for integration into natural capital accounts.
-I will also examine how recreation functions as a welfare “backstop” during crises (e.g., recessions or pandemics) when budgets are constrained but access to local green space remains essential.
-Building on my COVID park-use research, I will study how social forms of recreation generate positive externalities in parks, challenging congestion-based views in the recreation literature.
+I will also examine how recreation functions as a welfare “backstop” during crises (e.g., recessions or pandemics) when budgets are constrained, but access to local green space remains accessible.
+Finally, I will investigate how social forms of recreation generate positive externalities in parks, thereby challenging congestion-based views in the recreation literature.

-Finally, I aim to extend my work to the valuation of biodiversity by examining how conservation actions, such as wetland protection by birders, create spillover benefits for surrounding communities, including flood protection and climate resilience.
+Third, I aim to expand my research agenda to the valuation of biodiversity by examining how conservation actions, such as wetland protection by birders, generate spillover benefits for surrounding communities, including flood protection and enhanced climate resilience.

 Together, these projects will advance my research agenda: developing environmental-economic statistics that reveal the hidden value of nature, inform equitable policy design, and support investment in natural infrastructure.